 Posted on October 3, 2019

 Washington Square Park is one of New York City’s most iconic landmarks.
 The arch that might resemble the Arc De Triomphe might be what some would describe as one of the reasons how they can identify it.
 The park is one of the most popular hangout spots of so many students that attend nearby New York University.
 And it is also a place where so many entertainers set up shop to perform for people passing through.
 But it might also be the place of some other visitors that may be seen one second and gone the next.
 Could it be the place where so many mortals visit be a walking ground among the spirits of the dead?
-Here, we will be talking about the park and its history and how it might be haunted somehow.
+Here, we will be talking about the hauntings at Washington Square Park, its history and how it might be haunted somehow.
 The story of what it was before it became one of New York’s most famous parks might just shock you.

 History Of The Park

 The land where the park sits today was situated near a Native American settlement known as Sapokanican or “tobacco field” in the 17th century.
 By this point, Dutch settlers had already established themselves in the area, having named their settlement “New Amsterdam”.
 Most of the farmland in the surrounding area was Dutch-owned.
 Portions of the land were later given to residents of Angolan descent with the intent of creating a buffer zone between themselves (the Dutch) and the Native Americans.
 Both the Dutch and Native Americans were on tense terms due to the land in the surrounding area.